huaminghuangtw/Evergreen-Notes/Permanent-Notes/decision-making.md

 [^1]: _“He who hesitates is a damned fool.” — Mae West_
 [^2]: _“The mind is difficult to control; swiftly and lightly it moves wherever it pleases.
 It is good to tame the mind, for a well-tamed mind brings happiness.” — Dhammapada_
+[^3]: _“The measure of wisdom is how calm you are when facing any given situation.” — Naval Ravikant_
-[^3]: Not Yet → Not Yet → Not Yet → Not Yet → Time To Eat → Too Late
+[^4]: Not Yet → Not Yet → Not Yet → Not Yet → Time To Eat → Too Late